britisharmy/poist/README.md

 7. Makes use of Rabbit MQ and Spring AMQP
 8. Its easy to modify and use compared to other solutions such as Resque, Sidekiq, delayed_job, Celery,Quartz Scheduler,Hangfire,Gearman

+# Use Case

+## Chat

+Build powerful and feature-rich realtime chat apps, powered by ﬂexible APIs and a global messaging infrastructure.
+Cross-device and cross-platform means they work across web, iOS, Android, and the rest.

+## IoT Device Control

+Securely monitor, control, provision and stream data between smart devices, sensor networks, hubs, and more.
+Trigger device action, monitor meta data, or stream and process incoming and outgoing data.

+## Realtime Updates

+Keep everyone, and every device realtime.
+From mapping, geotracking and dispatch, to broadcasting push notifications and up-to-the-millisecond alerts, when something happens in the real world, it's reflected in your app.

+## Collaboration

+Build realtime collaborative tools and environments for apps that allow teams to work together better